 To maintain my social distancing Justin cut my hair.
 Or shall I say he “buzzed it off” to 1/4″.
-It feel so much cooler now and very manageable.
+I feel so much cooler now and it is very manageable.
 It feels like I have some hair when I rub it with my hand, but looking at this picture it looks as if I don’t have any at all.
 Ha!
 And I love the look on his face.
 It’s the “OMG What Have I Done to my Dad” look.

 This is a first.
 My son offered to keep me safe and isolated during to the COVID-19 Pandemic while I hike so he’s going to support me.
 I will stay on the trail (not go into towns to keep them and me safe) whereas he’ll precede me to the next meeting point.
 He’ll carry all the resupplies along with a roof top tent and SHOWER – yup a 4.5 gallon pressurized water with a nozzle shower.
 He drove from California to Austin to pick me up.
 Also he got a COVID-19 test before he left, which was negative.
 Together we’ll drive to South Pass City WY where I’ll start hiking and he’ll drive to our next meet-up (see Plan).
 Hike, meet, repeat…